cpfaff/cafe/README.md

 ### General

-Ecology has become a data intensive science in order ot answer questions of global interest integrating data across spatial and temporal scales.
+Ecology has become a data intensive science where researchers integrate data across spatial and temporal scales in order ot answer questions of global interest.
 An efficient data annotation and discovery mechanism is crucial to support researchers finding relevant data to anser their questions more easily.
 This GitHub repository serves as a platform for the development of a standard that provides an annotation tool of ecological data.
 The standard consists of a vocabulary in form of an SKOS thesaurus and a XML schema.

 The vocabulary is designed along 8 broad categories of information crucial for